Canary Historian

 The beauty of the Canary Historian is that the same solution works as well on site as it does for the entire enterprise.
 You can log data locally, while sending it to your enterprise historian simultaneously.

 Best of all, as you grow, so does the solution.
-A single Canary Historian can log more than two million tags, and multiple Canary Historians can be clustered to handle tens of millions of tags.
+A single Canary Historian can hold up to two million tags.

-Enterprise historian solutions can be hosted in your own data centers or in AWS and Azure.
+Enterprise historian solutions can be hosted in your own data centers or in the cloud.
 And, unlike other enterprise historian solutions, Canary Historians don't require specialized teams of ten and more to maintain them.

 A Truly Loss-Less Data Historian